BernardGreenberg/MuseScorePlugins/README.md

 * **articulation.qml** — (most useful if a plugin shortcut key is defined; I use ctrl-alt T).
 Allows the setting of on-time and off-time (initially 0 and 1000) to any value, allowing literally a thousand degrees of detachment or smoothness, providing complete and easy effectuation of phrasing.
 Some of my favorite non-1000 off-times are 500 (staccato), 850, 900, 920, 960.
 On-time adjustment is mainly useful for simulating violin "cross-bowing".
 Click on a note, type the shortcut, change the value(s), and click Apply or Cancel (or press Enter or ESC).
 If a region (blue box) is selected, you can impose an off-time on the whole passage (or staff or score as you select): this is also (non-obviously) useful to select simultaneous notes in _adjacent staves_ to phrase them identically, i.e., as a chord.
 All effects are undoable.
 The plugin can also be invoked simply to learn the on/off times of a note in a score (just dismiss it with ESC). \
 \
 Version 3.1 supports annotating scores with on-time/off-time numbers.
 See [CHANGES.md](https://github.com/BernardGreenberg/MuseScorePlugins/blob/master/CHANGES.md). \
 \
+(21 Sep 2021) See the instruction video on it, https://youtu.be/HXM7WoR2TPk, as well.\
+\
 (2 Oct 2019) There is a new version, [DockArticulate.qml](https://github.com/BernardGreenberg/MuseScorePlugins/blob/master/DockArticulate.qml), which provides the same functionality as an always-visible "dock plugin", which is considerably more convenient.
 See [DockArticulate.md](https://github.com/BernardGreenberg/MuseScorePlugins/blob/master/DockArticulate.md).